 Always dismount the motorcycle and refuel on level ground with the sidestand down.
 Review the fuel warnings.
-See page 16.
+See page 15.
 Use only the recommended fuel.
-See page 129.
+See the Fuel Recommendation section for details.

 Overflows or spilled gasoline could contact a hot engine or exhaust system and cause a fire, which could result in serious injury or death.
 Do not allow gasoline to contact hot components.